Winthrop Harbor, Illinois

 Winthrop Harbor is a village in Lake County, Illinois, United States.
 Winthrop Harbor is considered the corner stone of Illinois.
 Per the 2020 census, the population was 6,705.
 It is located along the northern border of Illinois and is part of the Chicago metropolitan area.
 Winthrop Harbor is known for its North Point Marina, and is a warning demarcation point for the National Weather Service's marine warnings for Lake Michigan.
-With moorage over 1,500 boats, it is the largest marina on the Great Lakes.
-Nearly one million visitors take advantage of the marina, its associated beaches and other recreational facilities every summer.

 History

+J. H. Van Vlissingen originally intended on developing the area in 1883, however nothing came of it.
+In 1899 the Winthrop Harbor and Dock Company purchased over 2,000 acres just south of the state line of Wisconsin.

+In 1871 a post office was built on IL 137 named Spring Bluff.
+Not only did this spur an increase in population in the area, but it would inspire the name of the Spring Bluff Forest Preserve.
+Of which the state began purchasing land for in 1963.

-Winthrop Harbor was named after Winthrop, Massachusetts.
+Winthrop Harbor was incorporated as a village in 1901.

-In 1918, the Saturday Evening Post had an article about the truck manufacturing plant in Winthrop Harbor.
-At the time, the Winther plant had been in operation for one year.
+Despite the intention of the settlement to be an industrial district, the village remained mainly residential until 1989 when the North Point Marina was constructed.
+Until the modern day the marina is considered the pride and soul of village.

 Geography

 According to the 2010 census, Winthrop Harbor has a total area of 4.761 sqmi, of which 4.67 sqmi (or 98.09%) is land and 0.091 sqmi (or 1.91%) is water.